CodeForPittsburgh/codeofconduct/README.md

 SUBJECT: Safe Space alert at National Day of Civic Hacking

-I am writing because of harassment at a Code for America Communities event, (Mark Howe, Homewood Branch of Carnegie Library June 6th, 2015).
+I am writing because of harassment at a Code for America Communities event, [event].

+[description of situation]

-You can reach me at mhowe0422@gmail.com.
+You can reach me at [email].
 Thank you.